Gluesticks Blog

 I used greenery from a previous project, and actually pulled these blue floral stems out of my citrus summer wreath.
 I don’t glue floral stems into my wreaths unless I have to, this way I can mix and match and re-use them!

-I wasn’t sure which ribbon I would end up using, so I pulled out two and decided right before I hung the wreath.
-The burlap one is from Walmart and the buffalo check is from Oriental Trading and is only $4.99 for a 10 yard roll.
-I love it and use it all the time.
+I wasn't sure which ribbon I would end up using, so I pulled out two and decided right before I hung the wreath.
+I ended up going with the black and white gingham wired ribbon.

 grapevine wreath with stems tucked in between vines